noahgiboney/music-tagger/README.md

 ```

 ### Options
+Required values can be set using a JSON config file or using the options.
+Using options will overide the config file if supplied.
+- `--config`: Path to a JSON config file with the three required values
-- `--artist`: Specify the artist name
+- `--artist`: Specify the artist name (Required)
-- `--album`: Specify the album name
+- `--album`: Specify the album name (Required)
-- `--genre`: Specify the music genre
+- `--genre`: Specify the music genre (Required)
 - `--cover`: Path to the cover art image
-- `--explicit`: Mark songs as explicit
 - `--explicit`: Mark songs as explicit

 ## Notes
 - Only MP3 files are processed; other file types are skipped.